The start of a new year brings thoughts of new beginnings. For some of us, that might mean thoughts of turning our ideas into businesses.

 But what exactly is a feasibility analysis?
 For entrepreneurs, it basically means carefully considering all of the factors that go into making a “go” vs. “no-go” decision.
 This might mean different things to different people, but here are a few factors that come to mind (some of these overlap):

-- Can your product (or service) even be built, given a finite investment?
+- Technical Feasibility.
+Can your product (or service) even be built, given a finite investment?
 In other words, is it technically feasible?
 For many “simple” products, the answer is a near-certain yes.
 But in many other areas, the answer is less clear.
 For example, will you actually succeed in developing a pharmaceutical compound that works better than existing drugs?
-Can you develop a material that converts solar energy to electricity more cheaply than other means?
+Can you develop a material that converts solar energy into electricity more cheaply than existing technologies?
 Can you develop software that will enable marketers to extract new insights from terabytes of data?
 And, if you CAN build it, will it be safe, reliable, usable, sustainable, maintainable, manufacturable, and affordable?
 These and other design, technical, and manufacturing challenges often require much more work than anybody can first anticipate.

-- Can your product be profitable enough, and will you be able to sell enough units?
+- Profit Margin Feasibility.
+Can your product be profitable enough, and will you be able to sell enough units?
 Your product must be able to provide an attractive ROI for the company’s owners, investors, and lenders.
 In some ways, this is a restatement of the previous two points.

-- Does your product solve a problem better than competing solutions?
+- Competitive Feasibility 1.
+Does your product solve a problem better than competing solutions?
 Inventors often fall in love with their own creations, and they fail to see that existing products already meet the market’s need at least as well as their invention does.

-- Do you have enough time to develop, manufacture, and distribute your product before it becomes obsolete?
-Product lifecycles in many markets – such as technology, fashion, or media – are getting shorter and shorter.
+- Time-to-Market Feasibility.
+Do you have enough time to develop, manufacture, and distribute your product before it becomes obsolete?
+Product life cycles in many markets – such as technology, fashion, or media – are getting shorter and shorter.
 An existing company with hundreds of scientists and engineers can usually exploit a new opportunity much faster than a lone entrepreneur, especially in complex fields like materials science or biotechnology.

-- Do you have access to the capital required to build a successful business?
+- Financial Feasibility.
+Do you have access to the capital required to build a successful business?
 Investors and lenders have finite resources, so your project needs to be more attractive to them than the countless other funding proposals they receive each week.
 To investors, the desirability of an investment opportunity is usually a combination of the management team, the market, the size of the opportunity, intellectual property, competitive advantages, market traction (e.g., the number of users or paying customers you’ve managed to attract), risks, location, and the amount of capital required.
-Lenders will take other factors into account, such as personal guarantees and the availability of collateral.
+Lenders will take other factors such as personal guarantees and the availability of collateral into account.

 As you can see, it takes a lot more than just “a great idea” to build a successful business.
 At the same time, you can’t let yourself get caught up in “analysis paralysis,” trying to think through all of the angles before you take your first step.